Charles White (physician): Obstetrics, Childbirth and the Puerperium

 White will be forever remembered in Manchester as the founder of the hospital and a formidable surgeon, and often acclaimed as the "father of conservative surgery".
-Nonetheless it is as a man midwife that he like Dr William Hunter in London really made his mark.
-In this field, however White was unique.
 During much of this time he was in charge of Midwifery for the Poor of Manchester and surrounding districts.
 His major work a Treatise on the Management of Pregnant and Lying-in Women, was published in 1773 and went through some five editions.
-It was published not only in the United Kingdom but also in the USA and then translated and printed in Germany and France.
+It was published in the United Kingdom and United States and then translated and printed in Germany and France.
 In it he suggested significant changes in the care of women in pregnancy, during childbirth and in the puerperium.
-Medical students today will learn of the apparently seminal work of Ignazz Semmelweis in changing the course of maternity care from 1845-1860.
-However almost all of the suggestions that Semmelweis was to make had been encouraged and practiced by Charles White of Manchester starting a century before and detailed in this remarkable book.
-In it he describes the prevailing practice.
-The room for a woman to deliver in was often crowded.
+In it he describes the prevailing practice in which the room for a woman to deliver in was often crowded.
 A fire was lit, the windows were all shut, the curtains stitched.
 The woman was encouraged to lie flat and be completely covered by blankets.
-After delivery she was confined in a horizontal position for days so that the lochia tended to remain in the vagina stagnating and festering.
-He made a point of having the room cooled, the windows to be opened to encourage a flow of fresh air.
+After delivery, she was confined in a horizontal position for days so that the lochia tended to remain in the vagina stagnating and festering.
+He would ensure the room was cooled, and the windows to be opened.
 He insisted on hygienic conditions, regular hand washing, changes of bed linen, towels and sponges and instruments.
 Although unaware specifically of bacteria he urged not only scrupulous cleaning but also separate bed chambers for women in labour.
-Where this was not possible then if any woman developed fever she should be isolated for a week or ten days to prevent spread of the fever.
+If any woman developed fever she should be isolated for a week or ten days to prevent spread of the fever.
 In such a case, after the woman had left the hospital, the room should be scrubbed including the woodwork, the curtains and floor.
-He even advocated where possible stoving with brimstone.